 Now comes the multiple choice part of the article.

-- It was essential that both companies let go of large numbers of domestic support personnel for competitive reasons.
+- Both companies needed to let go of large numbers of domestic support personnel for competitive reasons.

-- It was essential that both companies let go of large numbers of domestic support workers for profitability reasons.
+- Both companies needed to let go of large numbers of domestic support workers for profitability reasons.

 Gouging Your Customers